|Image: Dustin Stockton|

 In 2006 I found out that I had developed workplace-related asthma because toxic black mold was growing in my classroom.
 My allergist advised me to transfer to another school because he felt that it was unlikely that my school would clean up the problem anytime soon.
 I took his advice and transferred to a new school in 2007.
 My health habits had been slipping while I worked at my old school, but when I entered my new environment, where I didn't know anyone, and was also an unknown, I quickly fell into a deep depression.
 My classroom was immaculate, and my asthma disappeared, but I was overwhelmed, became unable to work, went through shock therapy, and qualified for Social Security Disability.
 Everything I had worked for seemed to slip away so quickly.
 It was the biggest wake-up call I have ever experienced.

 Ironically, becoming disabled has enabled me to focus on my wellness.
 I think my problem with recovery in the past is that I just tried to forge ahead, without properly acknowledging and respecting my disorder.
 I have bipolar disorder and I can never forget that.
 I have given up the hope that it will ever disappear and have become vigilant about staying well.
-I'm blessed to have a boyfriend who respects and encourages my commitment to maintaining my mental health.
 So few people, without the condition, understand the discipline it takes to live well with bipolar disorder.
 Things that are no big deal for many people, like staying up all night, or getting drunk, can lead to rapid mood changes, serious depression or mania, and the need for immediate psychiatric intervention, including hospitalization, for people with bipolar disorder.